Contact Form

 Linear regression can be classified into two types,

-In simple linear regression, there is only one independent variable whereas in multiple linear regression there are more than one independent variables.
+In simple linear regression, there is only one independent variable, whereas in multiple linear regression, there is more than one independent variable.

-When plotting the best-fit line also called the regression line it is made sure that all the data points lie either on the line or very close to the line.
+When plotting the best-fit line, also called the regression line, it is made sure that all the data points lie either on the line or very close to the line.
 While predicting the values for the regression line it is made sure that the data points lie at a minimum distance from the regression line.
-The model may misbehave and predict wrong values if there are outliers present in the data and may have an adverse effect in determining the result.
+The model may misbehave and predict wrong values if there are outliers present in the data, which may have an adverse effect in determining the result.
 The sole aim of linear regression is to minimize the cost.

 Graph showing the regression line

 It can be used to determine the effect of independent variables on the dependent variables.
 For example, the knowledge you gain depends on the number of years of experience you have.
 In this case, the number of years is the independent variable and the knowledge is the dependent variable.
-As the value of independent variable that is number of years increases the knowledge gained will also increase.
+As the value of an independent variable, that is the number of years, increases, the knowledge gained will also increase.

 Linear regression also tells us how much the dependent variable will change if there is any change in the independent variable.
-For example, it can be used to determine how much profit will be made if we put in some effort and money in the marketing of a product.
+For example, it can be used to determine how much profit will be made if we put some effort and money into the marketing of a product.

 It is also used to predict the possible outcomes based on a new dataset that is provided as input to the model.
 For example, predicting the stock price for the next 1 week based on the previous trend of data.
 Linear regression is used for predicting outcomes and trend forecasting.